datreeio/datree/examples/prevent_deprecated_apis/README.md

 ### Workaround 1 :-

-##### Run the checks according to the version specified in the comments for each config in pass/fail yaml files.
+#### Run the checks according to the version specified in the comments for each config in pass/fail yaml files.
 For example :-
 ```
-# Test using v1.23 or later
+# Test using v1.23 or later    <-------------   THIS COMMENT
 apiVersion: autoscaling/v2
 kind: HorizontalPodAutoscaler
 ```